BrainMaestro/composer-git-hooks/README.md

 Add the following events to your `composer.json` file.
 The `cghooks` commands will be run every time the events occur.
-By default `cghooks` will honor composer `--no-dev` option and will not setup hooks if `composer` is running in `--no-dev` option, if you need to override this, use `--always` option.
+By default `cghooks` will honor composer `--no-dev` option and will not setup hooks if `composer` is running in dev mode.
+If you need to override this, use `--always` option.
 Go to [Composer Command Events][link-composer-events] for more details about composer's event system.

 ```json